jyotiyadav2508/childhood-memories-react-pp5/README.md

   - Create follow, unfollow functionality for profiles
   - Update profile page

-#### Sprint 4 - Landing Page,General
+#### Sprint 4 - General feature, styling and deployment
-Goal: Adjust layout and basic styles for components Time: Two Days
+Goal: Adjust layout and basic styles for components

+  - Intuitive landing page
+  - About page
+  - Add filter by category
+  - Add footer
+  - Configure layouts

 ### Tasks
 The tasks for the website development process was closely followed as mentioned in CI's Advanced Frontend React module "I Moments" walkthrough project.
 The task is generally the developers step towards preparing the app.